Eye exercises for improved vision?

 Dear Worried about Vision,

-Regular visits to your eye care professional will enable him or her to determine how your eyes are doing, as well as detect any signs of eye disease.
-Adults between the ages of 20 and 49 should visit an eye care specialist every three to five years.
+- Getting regular eye check-ups.
+Regular visits to your eye care professional can enable them to determine how your eyes are doing, as well as detect any signs of eye disease.
+It's advised that adults between the ages of 20 and 49 visit an eye care specialist every three to five years.

-Chemicals in cigarette smoke can damage the macula, a very sensitive part of the eye.
-(The macula is responsible for our ability to see the fine details in vision tasks, such as reading.)
+- Nipping cigarette use in the butt.
+Chemicals in cigarette smoke can damage the macula, the part of the eye that’s responsible for seeing fine details in vision tasks, such as reading.
 If the cells of the macula die, or if tiny blood vessels burst in this area, a person's eyesight can become irreversibly damaged.

+- Protecting against ultraviolet (UV) rays.
 UV rays from the sun and other sources can damage both the inner and outer parts of the eye, thereby increasing the risk of cataracts and other eye disorders that may lead to blindness.
-Simple yet effective ways of protecting your eyes during exposure to the sun’s rays include wearing sunglasses (preferably those with lenses that have built-in UV protection) or a hat with a large brim.
+Simple yet effective ways of protecting your eyes include wearing sunglasses (preferably those with lenses that have built-in UV protection) or a hat with a large brim.

+- Being mindful of the amount of light.
 Reading with adequate amounts of light in the room means less strain on your eyes.
 Just don’t overdo it — too much light can be harmful to the very sensitive light receptor cells in your eyes.

-Wear goggles and protective glasses when playing sports or working with an electric drill or other similar machinery.
-A foreign object in the eye, whether it is dust or an opponent’s elbow, can scratch or injure the eye and may cause severe damage.
+- Wearing proper protection.
+Goggles or protective glasses can help protect against foreign objects in the eye, whether it’s dust or an opponent’s elbow, which can scratch or injure the eye and may cause severe damage.